caltechlibrary/epxml_to_datacite/README.md

 ### Advanced

-You can also import the metadata transformation function into another python script by typing `python setup.py install` in the epxml_to_datacite directory.
-Then include `import caltech_thesis` at the top of your new script and you wil be able to call `epxml_to_datacite(eprint)`, where eprint is the xml parsed by something
+You can also import the metadata transformation function into another python script by including `from caltech_thesis import epxml_to_datacite` at the top of your new script.
-like:
+Then you will be able to call `epxml_to_datacite(eprint)`, where eprint is an xml file parsed by something like:

 ```
 infile = open('10271.xml',encoding="utf8")
 eprint = xmltodict.parse(infile.read())['eprints']['eprint']
+datacite = epxml_to_datacite(eprint)
 ```